psudo-dev/frontend-mentor_-_social-proof-section/README.md

 ## About <a name = "about"></a>

-I'm back at studying programming and I've started with the good old HTML and CSS.
+I'm back to studying programming and I've started with the good old HTML and CSS.
 After finishing the course - and learning a bit of Tailwind - I'm tackling some [Frontend Mentor](https://www.frontendmentor.io) challenges to put into practice everything I've learned as I continue my studies.

 ## Live Demo <a name = "live-demo"></a>